http://www.aros.orgAROS-ExecAROS-Exec ArchivesPower2People

 ##end functionlist

-There are some tags which influence the previously defined function.
+There are some modifiers which influence the previously defined function.

 Define an alternate name for the function.